darlinglele/darlinglele.github.com/_posts/2012-05-17-windowsssh.md

 #####Config the proxy profiles
     Socks host: localhost
     Port: 3128
+    notes: The locahost 3128 port will be the tunnel that forwarding the requests from chrome browser.

 ![Host name and port setting](http://darlinglele.github.com/images/ssh/profiles.png)

 #####Config the switch rule
-    The easiest way is using rule list url from https://autoproxy-gfwlist.googlecode.com/svn/trunk/gfwlist.txt
+    The easiest way is using rule list url from https://autoproxy-gfwlist.googlecode.com/svn/trunk/gfwlist.txt When the url you are requesting is in the list, the request will forward to port 3128 using ssh protocal.
 ![Host name and port setting](http://darlinglele.github.com/images/ssh/rule.png)

+######The end.
 {% include JB/setup %}